GeekinG about Data with Roche’s AnGeli MoEller

 So that bleeds with what you’re doing and might also influence drug discovery.
 Right.
 And then the outcomes, data of how we manage you.
 I mean, I think of it like Google maps.
 If there’s not a constant communication between all the points that are moving around live on the map, the map can’t rejigger itself to tell the next person, how long is it going to take you to get from point A to point B?
 I mean, the map is a little simpler than what I’m saying, but it’s having all the data sort of swirling in an ecosystem that can share and be accessible at one time.
 Maybe I’ll see that in my lifetime.
 I’m not sure.

 Angeli Moeller: I think here, so back to the question you asked before, which is, where might we see earliest impact, I think the rare disease space is moving very quickly, because of need, because of really critical need.
-And also because the patients themselves and their caregivers, it’s parents, as these diseases often affect young children, are really actively promoting data sharing, actively asking for data sharing and putting out that data into platforms where it can be accessed and shared because they want to drive forward that conversation.
+And also because the patients themselves and their caregivers,if its parents, as these diseases often affect young children, are really actively promoting data sharing, actively asking for data sharing and putting out that data into platforms where it can be accessed and shared because they want to drive forward that conversations.

 So we try to put all the power back in the patient’s hand.
-And here, itt’s really then—we have debates, I’ve been sitting sometimes in an hour long debates.
+And here, it’s really then—we have debates, I’ve been sitting sometimes in an hour-long debate.
 What’s most valuable.
 Is it the electronic medical record?
 Is it the patient-reported outcome for the natural history study?
 Is it the genomic test thing that we can offer on top in our collaboration with the Broad Institute?
 Is it the wearable data that we can collect and able to detect if a patient’s going to have a seizure or not?
 And I see you smiling.
 Cause I think you agree with me.
 It’s all of it.

 Harry Glorikian: I was thinking of the multiple choice in where the bottom one, it says all of, all of the above.